-6 Reasons to consider an appraisal from Preferred Appraisers, Inc.
+6 Reasons to order an appraisal from Preferred Appraisers, Inc.

-Each year, thousands of people in New Jersey buy, sell or refinance their home.
-Many of these transactions involve a simple line item for an appraisal.
-While there are a developing number of automated home valuation processes that might appear to be cheaper than an appraisal, the majority of lenders still call in a local expert because the stakes are so high.
-Is securing a mortgage the only reason to get an appraisal?
-Are there other times when the services of a certified, independent real estate professional could be beneficial?
-You bet.
+To a lot of people, an appraisal is simply a line item on the break-sheet for a home purchase or refinance.
+And even though there are a budding number of automated home valuation processes that may seem less expensive than an appraisal, nearly all lenders still call for a local expert because the stakes are incredibly high.
+You might believe that obtaining a mortgage is the only reason to acquire an appraisal, but there are more cases when the services of a certified, independent real estate professional could be beneficial.

-It's quite possible you're paying too much in property taxes if you reside in an area where property values have declined.
-Property taxes are determined by a previous assessment of your home, so if values have declined in your neighborhood, you can challenge your assessment and save money.
-An appraisal from Preferred Appraisers, Inc. is your best evidence when building your case.
-We're capable of assisting you in challenging your tax assessment.
+It's quite possible you're paying too much in property taxes if you live in an area where property values have declined.
+Property taxes are based upon a previous assessment of your real estate, so if prices are less than what they used to be in your area, you can challenge your assessment and save money.
+When building your case, an appraisal from us is your best evidence.
+We're qualified to assist you in challenging your tax assessment.

-When the amount being loaned to the buyeris more than 80% of the actual value of the real estate, many lenders ask homeowners to purchase this added insurance policy.
+When the amount being loaned to the home buyeris more than 80% of the actual value of the real estate, many lenders ask home buyers to purchase this supplemental insurance policy.
 That policy is Private Mortgage Insurance, or PMI.
-This extra payment is often bundled into the monthly mortgage payment and is promptly forgotten.
-This is bad because PMI isn't required when the remaining balance of the loan - whether through market appreciation or principal pay down - falls below the 80% mark.
-In fact, the United States Congress passed a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to eliminate the PMI payments when the loan-to-value ratio conditions have been met.
+Seeing that additional payment is usually folded into the monthly mortgage payment, it is often forgotten.
+PMI is no longer required when the leftover balance of the loan - whether through market appreciation or principal pay down - decreases below the 80% level, making this very unfavorable.
+In fact, the United States Congress implemented a law in 1998 (the Homeowners Protection Act of 1998) that requires lenders to eliminate the PMI payments when the loan-to-value ratio conditions have been met.

-Preferred Appraisers, Inc. can give you a statement regarding the value of your home, and the cost of the home valuation can generally be offset in little time because you'll no longer be paying the PMI.
+Preferred Appraisers, Inc. will give you a statement regarding the value of your home, and the price you paid for the home valuation can usually be offset in a short amount of time because you'll no longer be paying the PMI.

-If the parties wish to sell the home, they'll have a better idea of what price to set.
-And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've received a fair evaluation.
+The parties will have a clearer picture of what price to set, if they want to sell the home.
+And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've received a fair assessment.

-The death of a loved one is a difficult time in life, and settling an estate from a death, or probate, often entails an appraisal to establish Fair Market Value for the residential property involved.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the fullest degree of discretion.
+Losing a loved one is a painful time in life, and settling an estate from a death, or probate, often entails an appraisal to establish Fair Market Value for the residential property involved.
+We ensure the fullest degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).

-Unlike wealthy individuals, most Americans don't have dedicated estate planners or executors to handle these affairs.
-And seeing that a home or other property often makes up an unequal share of the total estate value, knowing the true value of the real estate at hand is of vital importance to ensuring disputing parties walk away knowing they've received an honest deal.
+Unlike wealthy individuals, most Americans don't have dedicated estate planners or executors to handle these issues.
+And seeing that a home or other property often makes up a disproportionate share of the total estate value, knowing the true worth of the real estate at hand is of vital importance to ensuring disputing parties walk away knowing they've gotten a fair deal.

-We are aware of the headaches involved with an employee relocation.
-That being said, we take great care in setting up a convenient appointment time for the appraisal inspection.
-We encourage relocating employees to provide feedback on the positive characteristics of their property, along with information about any recent sales or listings in their area that they want considered during our thorough inspection.
+Employee relocation is a stressful event, and we understand.
+That being said, we take great care in establishing an accommodating appointment time for the appraisal inspection.
+During our intensive inspection, we encourage relocating employees to provide remarks on the positive features of their property, along with information regarding any new sales or listings in their area that they want considered.

-Close on your home quickly — for an accurate price
+Close on your home promptly — at the right price

-Whether you choose to sell your home on your own or with the help of a real estate agent, a professional appraisal can help you make a more informed decision when determining your selling price.
+A professional appraisal will help you make a better educated decision regarding your asking price, whether you want to sell your home on your own or use the assistance of a real estate agent.
 An appraiser has no vested interest in what price the house sells for, apart from real estate agents.
-Our fees are calculated on our efforts to finish the appraisal report and not a percentage of the sales price.
+Our fees are based on our efforts to complete the appraisal report and not a percentage of the sales price.

-We examine the difference in value things like an additional bathroom or a kitchen remodel can make on a daily basis.
-And we're experts in knowing how long housesare on the market.
-So, obtaining a professional appraisal is a trusted way to decide what improvements will add value and what an applicable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.
+On a daily basis, we determine the difference in value items like an additional bathroom or a kitchen remodel can make.
+And we're experts in knowing how long homesare on the market.
+So, obtaining a professional appraisal is a reliable way to determine what improvements will add value and what a suitable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.